mawi510/projects/DS4A Challenges/README.md

 This folder holds the data challenges I completed as a result of being in this program.

-More Info aobut Correlation One's DS4A Program: https://www.correlation-one.com/data-skills-for-all
+More Info about Correlation One's DS4A Program: https://www.correlation-one.com/data-skills-for-all